Piano Studio 33

 If you already have years of playing experience and wish to progress further, or are preparing for exams, competitions, or concerts, we can explore your repertoire in depth, focusing on the techniques and musicality you need to refine your performance to the highest standard.

-No matter what stage or what age you are at, Lets find, together, the most genuine satisfaction that music gives—bringing music into life, and letting life breathe into creation.
+No matter what stage or what age you are at, lets find together the most genuine satisfaction that music gives—bringing music into life, and letting life breathe into creation.
 As Wagner said to Liszt, “Out of what can the artist create if he does not create out of life?”

 Michael Soong - Studio Director

-Michael was a semi-finalist in the prestigious 2021 Lewis Eady National Piano Competition and has performed at numerous music festivals across the globe, such as the 2017 Australian International Music Festival, the 2022 Lewis Eady International Music Festival in New Zealand, and the 2025 Music at Chateau d’Aix in France.
-Over the years, he has presented recitals in New Zealand and Australia and has appeared in a wide range of collaborative concert settings.
+Michael was a representative in the 2018 Rönisch Auckland Secondary Schools Piano Competition and a semi-finalist in the prestigious 2021 Lewis Eady National Piano Competition.
+He has performed at numerous music festivals worldwide, including the 2017 Australian International Music Festival, the 2022 Lewis Eady International Music Festival in New Zealand, and the 2025 Music at Château d’Aix in France.
+He has also presented recitals across New Zealand and Australia and appeared in a wide range of collaborative concert settings.
+Now based in Auckland, Michael is the director of Piano Studio 33.

 My Teaching Philosophy